 Health Service Programs

-Caution: Students from the Department of Counseling and School Psychology seeking mental health services to specifically request an appointment with a UMass Boston Health Service staff clinician rather than risk the possibility of being assigned a UMass Boston clinical psychology practicum student for the intake evaluation.
-This is because a therapeutic relationship with a clinical psychology practicum student may lead to an ethical conflict because of a dual relationships, that is, in the future the DCSP student and the clinical psychology practicum student may become fellow students in a UMass Boston class or colleagues in community work.
+Caution: Students from the Department of Counseling and School Psychology seeking mental health services should specifically request an appointment with a UMass Boston Health Service staff clinician.
+They should not agree to working with a clinical psychology practicum student for the intake evaluation.
+A therapeutic relationship with a clinical psychology practicum student now may lead to an ethical conflict later on because of dual relationships.
+That is, the DCSP student and the clinical psychology practicum student may at a future time become fellow students in a class or colleagues in community work.

 Honors and Awards

-- The Vincent Cristiani Award for Leadership in School Psychology recognizes the graduating school psychology student who has demonstrated outstanding leadership while in the program.
-The award is named in recognition of Dr. Vincent Cristiani, who came to University of Massachusetts Boston from Boston State College in 1982 and founded the School Psychology Program at that time.
+- The Vincent Cristiani Awards.
+These awards are named in recognition of Dr. Vincent Cristiani who came to the University of Massachusetts Boston from Boston State College in 1982 and founded the School Psychology Program at that time.
 Under his leadership the program was one of the first in the nation to attain approval by the National Association of School Psychologists.
 Dr. Cristiani was awarded the Lifetime Achievement Award by the Massachusetts School Psychology Association in 1996.
 Both of the Cristiani awards are supported by the Vincent Cristiani Foundation, which was funded by grateful friends, colleagues, and alumni upon his retirement in 1995.